Hugh Taylor (civil servant)

-Sir Hugh Henderson Taylor, KCB (born 22 March 1950) is a British former Permanent Secretary at the Department of Health and current Chair of Guy's and St Thomas' NHS Foundation Trust.
+Sir Hugh Henderson Taylor, KCB (born 22 March 1950) is a British former Permanent Secretary at the Department of Health and former Chair of Guy's and St Thomas' NHS Foundation Trust and King's College Hospital NHS Foundation Trust.

 Early life and education

 Taylor was born on 22 March 1950.
 He was educated at Brentwood School and Emmanuel College, Cambridge.